-a) All staff should be familiar with normal precautions for avoiding infection and follow basic hygiene procedures, as advised by health professionals.
-Staff should have access to and must use protective disposable aprons and gloves (not latex) and
+- a) All staff should be familiar with normal precautions for avoiding infection and follow basic hygiene procedures, as advised by health professionals.
+Staff should have access to and must use protective disposable aprons and gloves (not latex) and take care when dealing with spillages of blood or other body fluids and disposing of dressings or equipment; - b) The school shall have a request from the parent for the school to administer medicine to their child (see appendix 'A' 'Parental Agreement for School to Administer Medicine).
+The administration of medication should only be conducted in accordance with parental agreement and as set out in the Individual Health Care Plan: - c) Long term conditions such as epilepsy, diabetes or asthma (see Asthma Policy) should be recorded in the pupil's file along with instructions issued by the doctor as set out in the Individual Health Care Plan (see appendix 'G'

+'Individual Healthcare Plan');

-- take care when dealing with spillages of blood or other body fluids and disposing of dressings or equipment; - b) The school shall have a request from the parent for the school to administer medicine to their child (see appendix 'A').
-The administration of medication should only be conducted in accordance with parental agreement and as set out in the Individual Health Care Plan; - c) Long term conditions such as epilepsy, diabetes or asthma (see Asthma Policy) should be recorded in the pupil's file along with instructions issued by the doctor as set out in the Individual Health Care Plan (see appendix 'G'); - d) The school should check that the medicine has been administered without adverse effect to the child in the past and that parents have certified this is the case in writing; - e) Medicines should personally be handed over to the school by a responsible adult and not by a child; - Medicines must be in date and in the original container marked with a pharmacy label stating the child's name, the type of medicine, in date and the required dosage and storage instructions; - g) Medicines must be kept within a secured area, out of the reach of children and visitors.
+- d) The school should check that the medicine has been administered without adverse effect to the child in the past and that parents have certified this is the case in writing; - e) Medicines should personally be handed over to the school by a responsible adult and not by a child; - f) Prescription medicines must be in date and in the original container marked with a pharmacy label stating the child's name, the type of medicine, in date and the required dosage and storage instructions.
+Over the counter medicines must be in date with manufacturer's instructions on the medicines in line with what is being requested plus the child's name written on the container; - g) Medicines must be kept within a secured area, out of the reach of children and visitors.
 This is except in emergency situations, where children are competent to self-administer.
-For medicines and devices such as blood glucose testing meters and adrenaline pens, these should not be locked away and should always readily available to children; - h) Receipt of medicines must be logged and an entry made when returned to parents (see appendix 'D'); - i) An entry should be made of the pupil's name, drug administered, dosage, date and time (see appendix 'D'); - j) The directions of the pharmacy label must be strictly followed; - k) Where possible another member of staff should act as witness to the administration; - Parents should be informed of a refusal to take medication on the same day.
+For medicines and devices such as blood glucose testing meters and adrenaline pens, these should not be locked away and should always readily available to children: - h) Receipt of medicines must be logged and an entry made when returned to parents (see appendix 'D' 'Record of Medicine Administered to an Individual Child'); - i) An entry should be made of the pupil's name, drug administered, dosage, date and time (see appendix 'D' 'Record of Medicine Administered to an Individual Child'); - j) The directions of the pharmacy label or manufacturer's instructions must be strictly followed: - k) Where possible another member of staff should act as witness to the administration; - Parents should be informed of a refusal to take medication on the same day.
 If a refusal to take medicines results in an emergency, the school or setting's emergency procedures should be followed; and - m) If the school becomes aware that a pupil has vomited or has had diarrhea after taking the medication they should notify the parents.